Small Bowel Tumours

 Investigations

-Blood tests are non-specific for small bowel tumours.
+Blood tests are also non-specific for small bowel tumours.
 Elevated carcinoembryonic antigen (CEA) levels are associated with small-intestinal adenocarcinomas, however only in the presence of liver metastases, whilst elevated serum 5-hydroxyindole acetic acid (5-HIAA) levels is only observed in certain patients with carcinoid syndrome.

 Imaging